 The course instructor, Dr. Manfred Mudelsee, trained in physics, geology and statistics, has a long-standing expertise in teaching statistical methods to non-specialists.

-An ice-breaker meal and a course dinner as well as daily snacks, lunch, coffee and tea are included.
-Bikes for free rent and a shuttle service to/from the railway station and your accomodation in Bad Gandersheim are also covered by the registration fee.
+An ice-breaker meal and a course dinner as well as daily organic snacks, lunch, coffee and tea are included.
+A shuttle service to/from the railway station and your accomodation in Bad Gandersheim are also covered by the registration fee.